pirkkahuhtala/agile-guidelines/README.md

 - If possible, make friends with a designer or hire one or ask your boss to hire one

 ### Step 3: Choose a data structure and type of database
-- Based on wireframes and user stories, create domain model, a list of entities and their attributes
+- Based on wireframes and user stories, QA, create domain model
+    - A list of entities, their attributes
-- Form relationships between the models/entities
+    - Form relationships between the entities

 ### Step 4: Set up Github and an agile workflow
 - Stay organised, practice agile development